FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 but any such deviation MUST be described explicitly in the Test Report.
 It is still RECOMMENDED to not deviate from the description, as any deviation weakens comparability.

-{::comment}

-    MB62: Not a normative language

-    VP: Reformulate.

-    MK: ok. changed from ALLOWED to allowed. is anything else needed?
-    MK: Edited.

-    VP: I feel this is important.
-Not only as a notable deviation from RFC 2544, but also as an example of normative language usage.
-    Where RFC 2544 says you MUST do A or you CANNOT do B, MLRsearch may say there are specific conditions where you do not have to do A or can de B.
-    Med had few comments like "since there is exception, the requirement is not universal", and I say "there are clear conditions, the requirement is universal if the conditions are satisfied".

-    VP: Contruct appropriate "conditional requirement" sentence.
-    DONE: Sentence improved.

-{:/comment}

-{::comment}

-    VP: DONE: No time to mention "allowed if worse" principle in draft11 cycle.

-{:/comment}

 &nbsp;
 : An example of deviation from [RFC2544] is using shorter wait times,